HappyLappy1/MM2-Script-Data/Documentation/mm2_object_flag_info.md

 Referred to as "Jumping Machine" in Toost.
 Technically true lmao.
 Tested in 3DW to prevent crashes.
 Clouds despawn in 3DW
 0x200: Works perfectly fine, kinda.
 Mario will become locked in place if he attempts to bounce on any hop-chop inside a clowncar.
+0x1000: Works as expected, kinda.
+De-stacks if anything is touched, bouncing on it locks mario in place if not the bottom enemy in the stack.

 ### [51] Skipsqueak
 | Flag      | Description |